Asymptotics for aggregated interdependent multivariate subexponential claims with general investment returns: Preliminaries

 \subsection{Dependence modeling}

 Here, we provide two dependence structures that can be used to describe the dependency among the claim vectors.
-We recall, which was mentioned earlier, that each claim vector is allowed to have dependent components.
+As noted earlier, each claim vector is allowed to have dependent components.

 Before doing this, we need to introduce the following two dependence structures that describe the dependencies among countably infinitely many random variables.
 The first dependence structure, introduced by \cite{lehmann:1966}, was found in many applications, see for example \cite{geluk:tang:2009}, \cite{wang:2011}, \cite{jiang:gao:wang:2014}, \cite{geng:liu:wang:2023}.